tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the reuse of those keys.
 This parallels the use of the early application traffic keys only in the client-to-server direction.

+## Attacks on Static RSA

+Although TLS 1.3 does not use RSA key transport and so is not directly susceptible to Bleichenbacher-type attacks, if TLS 1.3 servers also support static RSA in the context of previous versions of TLS, then it may be possible to impersonate the server for TLS 1.3 connections {{JSS15}}.
+TLS
+1.3 implementations can prevent this attack by disabling support for static RSA across all versions of TLS.
+In principle, implementations might also be able to separate certificates with different keyUsage bits for static RSA decryption and RSA signature, but this technique relies on clients refusing to accept signatures using keys in certificates that do not have the digitalSignature bit set, and many clients do not enforce this restriction.

 # Working Group Information